heutelbeck/sapl-demos/sapl-demo-embedded/README.md

 mvn install
 ```

-After the build completes, the executable JAR file will be located in the `target` folder.
+After the build completes, the `target` folder contains the executable JAR.
 Change into this folder and execute the following command to run the demo:

 ```